 The Emergency Order provides:

 - Non-emergency general docket hearings, ALR hearings, and mediations may continue to be conducted via remote technologies, unless the judge determines that a remote hearing is not feasible or that justice requires an in-person hearing.

 - SOAH, in its sole discretion, may begin scheduling of a limited number of non-emergency in-person hearings at SOAH offices and remote locations where civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential proceedings.
 Prior approval of the Chief Administrative Law Judge is required for scheduling of in-person hearings to ensure that the designated location is available for in-person hearings and that accommodations are available to encourage the health and safety of agency employees and hearing participants.

 - Videoconferences will be hosted using videoconferencing platform controlled by SOAH or a court reporting service.
 Telephonic hearings will be conducted using SOAH’s conference-call system.

 - Attendees for in-person hearings will be encouraged to adhere to minimum standard health protocols announced by the judge.
-Those measures may include social distancing and requiring that counsel and parties with a positive COVID-19 test or with any flu-like symptoms contact SOAH prior to the proceeding.
-Attendees for in-person hearings are encouraged, but not required, to wear face masks.
+Those measures may include requiring that counsel and parties with a positive COVID-19 test or with any flu-like symptoms contact SOAH prior to the proceeding.

 - Parties to in-person proceedings may file a motion to make an appearance or to present testimony telephonically or by videoconference.

 - Parties to remote hearings are expected, except for good cause shown, to pre-file all exhibits in accordance with the judge’s orders or not later than 10 days prior to hearing, in order to facilitate the remote-hearings process.

 Questions and Answers